bernardoleite/question-generation-control/README.md

 You can use this code for **data preparation**, **training**, **inference/predicting** and **evaluation**.

 ### Data preparation
 Current experiments use the [FairytaleQA](https://aclanthology.org/2022.acl-long.34/) dataset.
-So the next steps are specifically intended to preparing this dataset, but the same approach is applicable to other data types.
+So the next steps are specifically intended to preparing this dataset.
 * Example for preparing the (original) FairytaleQA dataset:
 1. Create `FairytaleQA_Dataset` folder inside `data` folder
 2. Download the files and folders from [here](https://github.com/WorkInTheDark/FairytaleQA_Dataset/tree/main/FairytaleQA_Dataset_Sentence_Split) and place them inside `data/FairytaleQA_Dataset` folder